 9. Plastic Wrap.

-I use Redken Shades EQ 9V Platinum Ice This one is on Amazon for about $12.
-Toner is used to add or neutralize pigment so if your not liking the color now, hold your breath.
-This toner will take away any brassy yellow pigments.
+I use Redken Redken Shades EQ 09V Platinum Ice .
+This one is on Amazon for about $10.
+Toner is used to add or neutralize pigment so if your not liking the color now (gold, warm, brassy), hold your breath!
+This toner will take away any brassy yellow pigments by adding violet pigments.
+Don’t freak out when your hair starts looking purple, it will wash out leaving you with a beautiful ash blonde!
 It left me with a beautiful silvery blonde which faded to a wonderful ash blonde.
-If you are wanting a different shade of blonde for example a honey blonde or golden blonde try a 9NB or 9G.
-Quick tip: If after using a toner, you don’t see any change in your hair, chances are you’re using a toner that is too light for your hair try a level darker!
+If you are wanting a different shade of blonde, for example a honey blonde or golden blonde try a 9NB or 9G.
+Quick tip: To use my toner (9V) your hair has to be VERY light after bleaching!
+If you used the 9V and nothing happened, your hair is too dark.
+Instead of taking your hair through another lightening process, buy the same toner for darker blondes like an 8V or even a 7V!

 11. Processing Solution.